revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote>

-- Agile is the ability to create and respond to change.
+-	agile focuses on delivering a product through collaboration, flexibility, and continuous improvement.
-- Agile is a way of dealing with, and ultimately succeeding in, an uncertain environment.
+- Its benefits include adaptability to changing requirements, and improved team productivity and communication.

 </blockquote>

 </details>

 ---
-2. What is `Agile Development`?
+2. What is a sprint in Agile and how does it work?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)